7th Portuguese India Armada (Almeida, 1505): Background

 By 1504, the Portuguese crown had already sent six armadas to India.
 The expeditions had opened hostilities with Calicut (Calecute, Kozhikode), the principal entrepôt of the Kerala pepper trade and dominant city-state on the Malabar coast of India.
 To counter the power of the ruling Zamorin of Calicut, the Portuguese forged alliances and established factories in three smaller rival coastal states, Cochin (Cochim, Kochi), Cannanore (Canonor, Kannur) and Quilon (Coulão, Kollam).

 When the Portuguese India Armadas were in India (August to January), the Portuguese position in India was safe – the Calicut fleet was no match against the superior Portuguese naval and cannon technology of the armada.
 But in the spring and summer months, when the armada was absent, the Portuguese factories were very vulnerable.
 The armies of the Zamorin of Calicut had nearly overrun Cochin twice in the intervening years.
 The Fifth Armada (1503) under Afonso de Albuquerque had erected a small timber fortress, (Fort Sant'Iago, soon to be renamed Fort Manuel), to protect the factory in Cochin.
 The Sixth Armada (1504), under Lopo Soares de Albergaria had dropped off a larger Portuguese garrison and a small coastal patrol to harass Calicut and protect the allied cities.
 But this was not nearly enough against a Zamorin that could call on an army of tens of thousands.
 While the Zamorin's vast army had been humiliated at the Battle of Cochin (1504), it was a close-run thing, and he might have better luck next time.

-The Zamorin was quick to realize the urgency of rectifying the imbalance in naval and cannon power.
+The Zamorin was quick to realise the urgency of rectifying the imbalance in naval and cannon power.
 To this end, he called on his old partners in the spice trade.
 The Venetians had already dispatched a couple of military engineers to help the Zamorin forge European cannon.
 The Ottomans had dispatched some shipments of firearms.
 But the critical missing factor was a fleet that could match the Portuguese at sea.
 This was something only the Mameluke sultanate of Egypt could provide.
 The Mameluke sultan had several Red Sea ports available (notably, Jeddah, recently expanded) where a fleet could be built.
 But, despite the entreaties of the Zamorin, the Venetian Republic, the Sultan of Gujarat and the overseas Arab merchant community, the Mameluke sultan had been slow to react to the Portuguese threat in the Indian Ocean.
 It was really only in 1503 or 1504, when his own treasury officers reported that the disruptive Portuguese activities were beginning to make a dent in the Mameluke treasury (dwindling revenues from customs dues on the spice trade and pilgrim traffic), that the Mameluke sultan was finally roused to action.
 Secret preparations began for the construction of a coalition fleet in the Red Sea ports, to drive the Portuguese out of the Indian Ocean.